A NEW COMMUNITY-ENGAGED RESEARCH PROJECT FROM THE CHATR LAB, SFU URBAN STUDIES, AND THE SOUTH VANCOUVER NEIGHBOURHOOD HOUSE

 Youth have the answers.

-The participant consent form and parent/caregiver information letter for the Youth.hood study can be downloaded at the following links:
+For reference, the participant consent form and parent/caregiver information letter for the Youth.hood study can be downloaded at the following links:

 The Youth.hood study is led by researchers from the CHATR Lab, and SFU Urban Studies, in partnership with the South Vancouver Neighbourhood House and CityHive.
 The project is funded by SFU’s Community-Engaged Research Initiative (CERi) and the Social Sciences and Humanities Research Council (SSHRC).